-We consent to the inclusion in this Amendment No. 1 to the Registration Statement on Form S-1 of our report dated March 16, 2016, relating to the financial statements of Skyline Medical Inc. appearing in the Prospectus which is a part of this Amendment No. 1 to the Registration Statement.
-We also consent to the reference to our Firm under captions "Experts" in the Prospectus.
+We hereby consent to the use in this Registration Statement on Form S-1 of our audit report, dated March 16, 2016, relating to the financial statements of Skyline Medical Inc. appearing in the prospectus which are a part of this Registration Statement.
+We also consent to the reference to our Firm under caption "Experts" in the Prospectus which is part of this Registration Statement.